openclarity/docs.openclarity.io/content/docs/features/cost-estimation/_index.md

 ---
-title: Cost estimation
+title: Cost Estimation
+wight: 400
 ---

 Available in version 0.6.0 and later.
 Currently, this feature is exclusively available on AWS.

-You can get a preliminary cost estimation before initiating a security scan with VMClarity.
+You can get a preliminary cost estimation before initiating a security scan with OpenClarity.
 This helps you plan and budget your security assessments more effectively, ensuring that you have a clear understanding of the financial implications before taking action.

 To start a new estimation, complete the following steps.